aqaPayam/NakhBot/README.md

 A match is created when:

 - Both users like each other.
-- A paid Sent Nakh can create a Match only if the receiver accepts or Likes Back.
+- A paid Sent Nakh can create a Match only if the receiver accepts the Nakh.

 When a match happens: